Business and Financial Services

 A few key performance highlights for the fiscal year included:

-- The continued generosity of Babson College’s donors and friends continue to support our mission-raising an annual recording of $64.9 million in gifts and pledges, including federal & foundation grants during the year, an increase of $27 million from the prior year.
+• The continued generosity of Babson College’s donors and friends continue to support our mission-raising an annual recording of $47.6M in gifts and pledges, including federal & foundation grants during the year.
+Donations from alumni and supporters of the College provides funding to help the College achieve its strategic initiatives and other key priorities including to remain among the best colleges in the United States.

 Babson College Financial Facts